Federal Break Laws: Everything You Need to Know

 In the case of Grusendort v.
 City of Oklahoma City in 1987, a firefighter was fired for smoking during an unpaid meal break.
 The firefighter had signed a contract previously saying they would not smoke during their initial year on the job.
 The Court eventually sided with the employer, who was, in this case, a government agency, saying it would defer on a rational basis test to the agency’s decision-making.
 The firefighter had challenged the termination based on privacy as well as liberty grounds.

 Private employers may be restricted in terminating over certain actions, as the court noted in the case that certain privacy interests may protect employees’ actions while on unpaid breaks otherwise.

 Generally, however, employees will not be allowed to drink alcohol during their breaks, paid or unpaid, just like during the normal working day.

 Employers should make sure to use some kind of system, such as a software that tracks time, to make sure breaks are being properly recorded.

 If you need help learning more about the kinds of breaks you need to provide your employees or your break rights as an employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.